GyebnarPeter/money-manager/README.md

 # money-manager
-In this app, you can follow your expenditures.
+With this app, you can follow your expenditures.